polycrate/polycrate/docs/reference.md

 ### Dynamic blocks

-Blocks can be created manually (i.e. without pulling them from the [registry](#registry)) by defining their configuration in the workspace configuration directly.
-If the block is composed of custom code, simply create a directory (the so-called **block directory**) in the **blocks root** (`mkdir blocks/custom-block`) and place your code there.
+Blocks can be created dynamically by defining their configuration in the workspace configuration directly or creating a directory (the so-called **block directory**) in the **blocks root** (`mkdir blocks/custom-block`).
+This directory can contain custom code and a block configuration file.

 !!! note
     By convention, the name of the directory shoult be the same you defined in the `name` stanza of that Block.

 When a custom workdir for a block exists, Polycrate will change to this workdir when executing an action of that block.
+It's also possible to build blocks that do not use custom code but only rely on the available tooling inside the [Polycrate container](#polycrate-container).

-A block can be configured through a [block configuration](#block-configuration) file (defaults to `block.poly`) in its block dir (this is a good way to define defaults) or by adding the block configuration directly to the workspace configuration.
-Workspace-level configuration will always have precedence over block-level configuration.
+Workspace-level configuration (made in `workspace.poly`) will always have precedence over block-level configuration (made in `block.poly`).

 ### Dependencies